 In some circumstances, it can be useful to leave this un-ticked and let options grow organically, until a certain point.
 Administrators can then rationalise and ‘hard-code’ values from the most commonly entered.
 In other situations, it may be best to specify available options right from the start.

-For basic text fields, this simply provides a default value, which the field will have when a record’s created.
-If not provided, the field will be blank.
+For basic text fields, i.e. not those which display as dropdowns or tag lists (see below), this simply provides a default value to set the field to when a new record’s created.
+If not provided, the field value will be blank on creation.

 Field defaults can also be calculated, with a simple or arbitratily complex calculation.
 To do that, instead use the Set from previous referenced field option.